Department of Linguistics

 LIN 317 Two Languages, One Mind: Introduction to Second Language Acquisition and Bilingualism

-Note: Students majoring in Linguistics or in Linguistics with concentrations in Speech and Language Science, French Linguistics, or Spanish Linguistics may not also complete the Linguistics Minor.
-Students majoring in Linguistics with concentrations in ASL Linguistics or in ASL/English Interpreting may complete the Linguistics minor as long as at least three courses for the minor do not also count toward the major.
+Note: Students majoring in Linguistics or in Linguistics with concentrations in Speech and Language Science, French Linguistics, or Spanish Linguistics may not complete the Linguistics Minor.
+Students majoring in Linguistics with concentrations in ASL Linguistics or in ASL/English Interpreting may complete the Linguistics minor, but need to complete at least three courses in the minor that do not overlap with requirements for the major.